How to install Easy!Appointments on Raspberry PI: Open Source Reservation Tool

 Edit the config.php File

-Some settings must be configured at the very first run in order to get our Easy!Appointments installation working on Raspberry PI.
+Some settings must be configured at the very first run to get our Easy!Appointments installation working on Raspberry PI.
 Please make a copy of the config-sample (named “config.php”), assign the permissions and edit it with the following 3 command lines:

 sudo cp /var/www/easyappointments/config-sample.php /var/www/easyappointments/config.php